exercism/common-lisp/exercises/binary-search/README.md

 so locating an item (or determining its absence) takes logarithmic time.
 A binary search is a dichotomic divide and conquer search algorithm.

+## Note

+Implement binary search yourself.
+Do not use built-in functions such as `find`.

 ## Setup

 Check out [Installing Common